dorshinar/blog/content/blog/arrowed-rect/arrowed-rect.md

 slug: "/arrowed-rect"
 ---

-Lately I've had a task to create something similar to a speaking bubble, that looks like that:
+Lately I've had a task to create something similar to a speech bubble, that looks like that:

 ![Arrowed Rectangle](final-result/arrowed-rect.png)